-"He tore her throat, exsanguinating her as thoroughly as possible - he tears in deep enough to get both the exterior and interior carotid arteries, as well as the jugular veins.
+"He tore her throat, exsanguinating her as thoroughly as possible - he tears in deep enough to get both the exterior and interior carotid arteries.
 Then he did the same on the other side.
 Look here on the ground; you can see separate areas of blood drip where he went from one side to the other."